GlenKPeterson/Cymling/README.md

 ```

 ##Operators
 Infix operators allow very Natural-Language friendly syntax, but can quickly lead to confusion with precedence, overriding, and other nightmares.
-So there will only be three in this language.
-One is the dot operator as described above.
-The other two are the Colon (to introduce a type) and the Equals Sign (to associate keys with values).
-The precedence is dot first, equals second.
-Colons introduce types which are evaluated at compile time, not runtime.
+So there will very limited operators in this language, plus a few in the type system.

+Operators (in precedence order):
+ - `.` for function application
+ - `=` associates keys with values in records/maps.  `->` denotes a function referece so that the function is effectively delegeted to.

+Type operators (in precedence order):
+ - `:` introduces a type
+ - `|` ("or") for union types, `&` ("and") for intersection types

 ###Dot Operator
 Instead of the usual Lisp convention of reading code inside out:
 ```